 Sichuan wontons are white and have a thick wrapper which is wrapped into a triangle and then the sides meet at the front and slightly overlap.

-The Cantonese one is wrapped by bringing the 4 corners together and squeezing them together (the hawkers wanted to make quick, rather than fussy, street food!) and the Shanghai ones are folded into triangles but a little twist in the second folding gives them an elegant form.
+The Cantonese one is wrapped by bringing the 4 corners together and squeezing them together (the hawkers wanted to make quick, not fussy, street food!) and the Shanghai ones are folded into triangles but a little twist in the second folding gives them an elegant form.
 In China wontons are boiled and then served in broth, rather than fried like in the West.

 More Fun Facts about Wontons: Are Potstickers the Same as Wontons?